martinablazheska/code-playground/README.md

    - Create a dashboard for users to manage their rooms and activities
    - Add support for more programming languages
    - Awareness - show cursors of each user with a dedicated color
+   - Show time stamps on the console entries (and maybe the author of the run too)
+   - Show a loading indicator while waiting for run output

+5. Design

+   - Improve home page

+## Bugs

+1. Create new room dialogue: Prevent room from being created if no language is selected instead of defaulting to JavaScript.